-Following its successful launch in March 2016 and the first annual user engagement/industry day held in October 2016, the EPSRC Centre for Mathematical Imaging in Healthcare (CMIH) is pleased to announce its first annual academic conference.
-This will be delivered in partnership with the Liverpool Centre for Mathematical Sciences in Healthcare (LCMH).
+Following its successful launch in March 2016 and the first annual user engagement/industry day held in October 2016, the EPSRC Centre for Mathematical Imaging in Healthcare (CMIH) held its first annual academic conference.
+This was delivered in partnership with the Liverpool Centre for Mathematical Sciences in Healthcare (LCMH).

 Both Centres were created following the announcement in December 2015 from the Engineering and Physical Sciences Research Council (EPSRC) of a £10 million investment in five new UK Research Centres.
 Their remit is to explore how mathematics and statistics can help clinicians to tackle serious health challenges such as cancer, heart disease and antibiotic resistant bacteria.
 Specifically, researchers will develop new tools from predictive mathematical models to enable earlier diagnosis of chronic diseases such as epilepsy, and new systems to make clinical imaging more accurate and efficient.

 CMIH is based at the University of Cambridge and aims to achieve synergies between applied mathematics and statistics through the focus on the analysis of clinical imaging, particularly that arising in neurological, cardiovascular and oncological imaging.
 The Centre is a collaboration between mathematics, engineering, physics and biomedical scientists and clinicians.